Bathorian/pokemon/README.md

 - The page will fetch https://pokeapi.co/api/v2/generation to list generations, then https://pokeapi.co/api/v2/generation/<id> for species, and finally https://pokeapi.co/api/v2/pokemon/<pokemon_name> to render the info.
 - Works as a static file (no server needed).
 Uses Vue 3 via CDN and the browser Fetch API.
   - Visualizations: Base stats radar chart (Chart.js), sprite gallery (front/back, shiny, female when available), type-colored badges, and inline audio players for cries.
+  - Encounters: Shows encounter locations with per-version appearance chance and method chips (backend-first, falls back to PokeAPI).
+Includes a link to open the full encounters JSON.

 Optional backend (Flask)
 - You can run a tiny backend to reduce JavaScript in the frontend and avoid doing client-side mapping/ID extraction.